DavidKindler/davidkindler.github.io/content/draft/Big-Sample/index.md

 ---
-title: 'Page Test'
+title: 'Big Sample'
-cover: ./cover-baymax.jpeg
+cover: ./cover.jpg
-category: 'testing'
+category: tech
-date: 2019-12-30
+date: 2018-03-01
-slug: Page-Test
+slug: 'big-sample-Test'
 tags:
   - test
   - huge
 ---

-# New test page
+# NOTE: This "post" is based on [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and is meant to test styling of Markdown generated documents.

 This is intended as a quick reference and showcase.
 For more complete info, see [John Gruber's original spec](http://daringfireball.net/projects/markdown/) and the [Github-flavored Markdown info page](http://github.github.com/github-flavored-markdown/).